-While we are trying to stabilize our professional lives and finalize our ambitions for the coming year, we can’t help but fantasize about our future getaways.
-Our post this week features our top travel destinations for 2018!
+How is most of the month of January already gone?
+Last weekend was a fluke– while trying to stabilize our professional and personal lives, we can’t help but fantasize about our future getaways for this year.
+Our post this week features our travel destinations we have our eye on for 2020!

-We definitely left our hearts in this snowy town when we visited last February.
+We definitely left our hearts in this snowy town when we visited a couple of years ago.
 Needless to say we want to go back.
 However, this time, we’re aiming for a spring or summer trip to see how this town transforms.
 Bring on the luscious green foliage hiking.

 The Berkshires, Massachusetts

 Dubbed as the “Inland-Newport”, this area of Western Massachusetts is full of history and culture, like orchestras, museums, and libraries.
 Additionally, it offers amazing recreational options, including kayaking, hiking, and fishing.
 Sounds like a relaxing weekend to us.

 We’ve always wanted to experience the never ending party in NoLA, so why not this year?
 We’ve wanted to visit this city for years, so we think a long weekend getaway to this destination is on the list.